circuitdao/docs/docs/technical-manual/governance.md

 Governance coins are CRT CAT singletons with the [governance.clsp](https://github.com/circuitdao/puzzles/blob/main/circuit_puzzles/governance.clsp) puzzle as their inner puzzle.
 Governance coins are created from standard CRT coins on an ad hoc basis.

 Governance can change all Statutes with a non-negative index.
-Governance is conducted by proposing, and vetoing or enacting, **bills**.
+Governance is conducted by proposing, vetoing or implementing **bills**.
 A bill specifies exactly one Statute to be changed, its proposed new value, and the proposed new Constraints.
 This is also referred to as the **bill proper**.

 ```
 bill_proper = (